Kurtyjlee/Complex-QA/README.md

 $ python3 perplexity.py --perplexity_config ../configs/perplexity_filepath.yml
 ```

 As we are using the HuggingFaceAPI for calculating perplexity, cuda's device map can be configured in `./configs/device_map.json`.
-Be sure to change the code to use the configured device map in `./QA-generation/perplexity.py`.
+Change the code to use the configured device map in `./QA-generation/perplexity.py`.

 ## Misc
 ### Data cleaning